Macrostrat/column-ingestion/README.md

-# Macrostrat column ingestion
+# Macrostrat column ingestion format

+These templates and format specification for stratigraphic column data allow users to prepare stratigraphic information for ingestion into Macrostrat using tabular data.
+These ingestion templates were created in 2025-2026 by Evgeny Mazco and Daven Quinn for use by the broader geology community.

 > [!caution]
 > This is a draft document describing ongoing work.
-The format and features described here
+The format described here
-> are subject to change.
+> is subject to change as the specification is implemented.

-These templates and format specification for stratigraphic column data allow users to format stratigraphic information for ingestion into Macrostrat.
-These ingestion templates were created in 2025-2026 by Evgeny Mazco and Daven Quinn for use by the broader geology community.

 ## Overview